radian-software/riju/doc/tutorial/install.md

 # Tutorial: install your language

-Presumably, your language isn't installed by default in Ubuntu.
+Most likely, your language isn't installed by default in Ubuntu.
 If not, you'll need to add an `install:` block to your language configuration describing how to install it.